 Additionally, for roofs using asphalt shingles, the sheathing must provide a solid foundation to ensure longevity and performance.

-Knowing what is roof sheathing will help you in deciding which material and type is suitable for your home or commercial application.
+Knowing roof sheathing will help you decide which material and type is suitable for your home or commercial application.
 Don’t forget to consider various factors, including the roof design, climate conditions, cost, and building codes, to get the best one for you.